+Professor Joel Bakan is a full time member of the UBC Faculty of Law.

+LAW

+312D.001

+Topics in Philosophy of Law & Theoretical Perspectives

+Law and Empirical Evidence

+✓ Term 1

+□ Term 2

+Lin

+Seminar

+3 CREDITS

-LAW 305D.001 Law, Society and State Term 1 🖌 Term 2 Bakan Seminar 3 CREDITS Professor Joel Bakan is a a full time member of the UBC Faculty of Law.
-LAW 312D.001 Topics in Philosophy of Law & Theoretical Perspectives Law and Empirical Evidence ✔ Term 1 Lin Seminar 3 CREDITS This course is to introduce students to a fast growing area of legal scholarship and practice-the use of quantitative evidence.
-The goal of this course is to equip students with skills to critically evaluate quantitative evidence used in legal evidence.
+This course is to introduce students to a fast growing area of legal scholarship and practice-the use of quantitative evidence.
 The goal of this course is to equip students with skills to critically evaluate quantitative evidence used in legal disputes and public policy debates.
 This course will cover basic concepts and methodologies in doing quantitative research, including quantitative research designs, data collection, coding and statistical analysis.
 Students will apply the empirical knowledge and analyze how numbers get misused in court cases.
-Statistical software (i.e. Excel) will be used to carry out inclass exercises.
+Statistical software (i.e. Excel) will be used to carry out in-class exercises.
 No prior familiarity with statistics or empirical techniques is required.

-Evaluation: Final paper 70% Class participation 30%
+Final paper 70%

+Class participation 30%